etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/xml-rest-web-services.md

 The XML response to a retrieval request consists of the **data of the business object or business objects**.
 The business object is translated to xml in the following way:

   * The entity name is used for **the tag name of the business object element**.
 The entity tag/element also has attributes for the id and the identifier.
   * The property name is used for **the element name of each property**.
-It depends on the security settings of the user which properties or information is returned (see security section).
+It depends on the security settings of the user which properties or information is returned.

 Property values are `xml-ised` as follows:

   * Date value is exported according to the XML Schema datetime format
   * String value is exported as is (encoding is required)
   * Numeric value is exported using decimal point and no grouping
-  * Reference (to another business object) is converted to an `xml` tag which contains the id, the entity name and the identifier value.
+  * Reference (to another business object) is converted to an `xml` tag which contains the ID, the entity name and the identifier value.
 This makes it possible for consumers of the XML to easily create hyperlinks to retrieve the data of the reference business object.
 The identifier can be used to generate a display of the reference.
   * Child objects (the list/one-to-many associations) are also exported and are embedded in the parent object (this is done recursively through the parent-child structure).
 You can disable/prevent the return of child objects by setting the (URL) parameter `includeChildren` to false.

 !!!info